mds1/lottery-dapp-template/README.md

 This template aims to simplify the process of creating a fully-featured front-end for interacting with smart contracts on Ethereum.
 A simple lottery smart contract, `Lottery.sol`, is used for this template.
 [Quasar Framework](https://github.com/quasarframework/quasar) is used as the foundation, along with [Mocha](https://github.com/mochajs/mocha) and [Gananche CLI](https://github.com/trufflesuite/ganache-cli) for testing, [vuex](https://github.com/vuejs/vuex) for state management, and [vue-router](https://github.com/vuejs/vue-router) for routing.
 The included [web3](https://github.com/ethereum/web3.js) version is 1.0.0-beta.26.
 Functions for [Ethereum Name Service](https://ens.domains/) (ENS) support are included but not used.
 For a sample ENS implementation, see [this](https://github.com/mds1/send-eth-tx) simple webapp used to send Ethereum transactions.

+A rinkeby version of this dapp is hosted at https://lotterydapp.netlify.com/

 ## Updates on the Way!
 Over the next few weeks, this template will be updated with the following features:
 * [x] [Truffle](http://truffleframework.com/) support for compiling and deploying